 The Director of Admissions is authorized to admit any student to the college who meets admission requirements.
 However, in cases where doubt exists the Admission Committee makes a determination on admission.
 The Admission/Readmission Committee is composed of The Director of Admissions (Chairperson), an Academic Counselor, and a Career -Technical Counselor.
-The decision of the Admission Committee may be appealed to the Dean of Student Services.
-A ruling from the Dean of Student Services may be appealed to the President of Pearl River Community College.
+The decision of the Admission Committee may be appealed to the Vice President for the appropriate campus.
+A ruling from the Vice President for the appropriate campus may be appealed to the President of Pearl River Community College.
 The ruling of the President is final.